Support to the African Union on migration and displacement

 Countries: Member States of the African Union

-The AU effectively fulfils its mandate in the field of migration, mobility and displacement.
+The African Union effectively fulfils its mandate in the field of migration, mobility and displacement.

-- It offers institutional capacity development and coordination to support the AU with implementing the MPFA and its plan of action.
+- Offering institutional capacity development and coordination on the implementation the MPFA and its plan of action

-- It intends to promote upscaling and application of the MPFA on a regional and national level by familiarising Member States and regional economic communities with the migration policy framework.
-The project provides technical support and process advice for adaptation to regional and national policies.
+- Promoting the upscaling and application of the MPFA on a regional and national level by providing technical support and process advice for adaptation

-- It strengthens the AU's technical capacities regarding its cooperation with diaspora communities, labour migration and protective regime.
-The continuation of a flexible fund is envisaged, and relevant AUC departments and AU institutions can apply for support.
+- Strengthening the AU's technical capacities regarding its cooperation with diaspora communities, labour migration and protective regimes through application to the flexible open fund

 So far, the project achieved the following outcomes together with the AUC: